How to Install Dry-Blown Cellulose Insulation in 5 Easy Steps

 • Mask

-• Extension cord (if no nearby outlets)
+• Extension cord (if there are no nearby outlets)

-R-Value specifies insulation level, or the insulation’s ability to resist heat traveling through it.
-The higher the R-Value, the better the thermal performance of the insulation.
+R-value specifies insulation level, or the insulation’s ability to resist heat traveling through it.
+The higher the R-value, the better the thermal performance of the insulation.
 R-values are split into zones based on your location in the country.
 Avoid adding insulation over any heat sources, as this poses a fire risk.
 Also, grab a buddy to help speed up the process.

 1. Create Barrier Around Fixtures